Computer Stuff

 To connect from a Mac or PC —> a PC, you will use Microsoft Remote Desktop

-To connect from a Mac —> another Mac, you will use the Screen Sharing Application
+To connect from a Mac —> another Mac, you will use the Screen Sharing Application (more instructions below)

 To connect from a PC —> a Mac, you need to use a different, third-party program.
 The following set up was established to work: